cubantonystark/RaspAp_Cell_Hat/README.md

  - [License](#license)

 ## Prerequisites
 Start with a clean install of the [latest release of Raspberry Pi OS (32-bit) Lite](https://www.raspberrypi.org/software/operating-systems/#raspberry-pi-os-32-bit).
 The Raspberry Pi OS desktop and 64-bit beta distros are unsupported.
+Make sure the Sixfab Hat is sitting properly on the GPIO bank of the Pi and the USB cable is connected between the Raspberry Pi and the Hat.

 1. Update Raspbian, including the kernel and firmware, followed by a reboot:
 ```